 Located on the eastern side of Bhaktapur Durbar square Chyasalin Mandap is a small two storied wooden pavilion.
 It's is pronounced "Chee-ass-a-lin".
 Interestingly guidebooks and the tourism sector have often labeled it a temple which is incorrect.
 It is fact a pavilion.
 The name mandap means small temple which was written into some books incorrectly in the past and the name stuck.

 Chyasalin "Pavilion" Mandap was originally thought to have been built in the 17th century under the Malla Kingdom.
-Its main purpose was to deflect a powerful force coming from the nearby Shiva temple.
+Its main purpose was to deflect a powerful force coming from the nearby Shiva temple known as the Bhaktapur Pashupatinath temple.
 It was later used as a meeting place, a platform to watch plays / poetry and as a tax office.

 During the 1934 earthquake Chyasalin Mandap was completely destroyed.
 It was restored during the 1980's and completed in 1990.
 It survived the 2015 earthquake with no damage.

 Chyasalin Mandap was rebuilt using metal frames to help it survive another earthquake.
 This was proved to help as during the 2015 earthquake the pavillion showed no damage.
 The metal can still be glimpsed at today inside.